hreikin/pdf-extract-adobe/README.md

-# Python Content Creator
+# PDF Toolbox
-> PCC is in development so things will break regularly until a solid base for
+> PDF Toolbox is in development so things will break regularly until a solid base for
 > the program has been created.

-Python Content Creator (PCC) aims to be an all round content extraction, conversion and creation program.
-The goal is to extract content from various file formats and store it in a database for use in other document creation.
+PDF Toolbox aims to be a PDF content extraction, conversion and creation program.
+The goal is to extract content via various methods and store it in a database for use in other document creation.

 This should hopefully allow easier conversion to other formats and also let you create new documents using any text, tables, pictures, etc you may already have